malik-faiq/malik-demo/README.md

 # malik-demo
-this is my first git repository.
+$This is my first git repository.
 <br>
-|Author-faiq
+$Author-faiq